Callahan & Witscher, Neil Luck & BLO at Exchange

 Headfirst Editor's Pick

-"A brainrot battering of absurd meme detritus, generative AI soundbites and unrelenting sampledelia: Callahan & Witscher are NY underground scene veterans whose 90s/00s pop-rock meets meta-plunderphonics could almost pass for Beck’s long lost Redditor concept album.
+"A brainrot battering of absurd meme detritus, generative AI soundbites and unrelenting sampledelia: Callahan & Witscher are NY underground scene veterans whose 90s/00s pop-rock meets meta-plunderphonics could almost pass for Beck’s long lost Reddit concept album.
 Ludicrous!"

 Join the Headfirst mailing list for our unbiased recommendations.